 This is much better than using your residential address both in terms of marketing and security.
 What’s more, it will instantly make your business seem more credible.

 Challenges of working from home

 That’s where a virtual office membership comes in handy.
-You don’t just get an address that helps you to build credibility etc. More often than not, you’ll also have the option to hire meeting rooms by the hour and even hot desk in the space every now and again.
+You don’t just get an address that helps you to build credibility etc. More often than not, you’ll also have the option to hire meeting rooms by the hour and even use office space every now and again.